-Of these initiatives all goals were met.
+Of these initiatives most goals were met.
 The only initiative not completed was to create a 2+2 program with two additional community colleges.
-The challenge for that initiative was to gain
+The challenge for that initiative was to gain access to the available detail on political science programs at community colleges and to establish advisor contacts.
+This initiative will be followed through in the Fall 2014 semester.

-Goal 1 was clearly met by the increase in recruitment numbers with ten new Political Science majors for the incoming year, increased visibility mattered.
-With the debate watching events, Monticello High School joined us for the Vice Presidential debate and a Macarthur high school teacher and student attended the second presidential debate.
-These opportunities have increased visibility across campus and within the community since the Herald and Review, WAND and a Springfield news station covered the events.
-A student worker with expertise in website design changed many of the elements of the website after evaluating successful and unsuccessful Political Science program websites.
-The revisions included more seamless transition throughout the website, action shots of students, and an internship page where students could discover different opportunities.
+Goal 1 was clearly met by the increase in recruitment numbers with 5 new Political Science majors for the incoming year, increased visibility mattered.
+With the Constitution Day event, Phoenix High School joined us.
+These opportunities have increased visibility across campus and within the community since the Herald and Review, WAND and a Springfield news station covered the event.
+A student worker with expertise in website design changed developed the webpage for the Criminal Justice minor, which included detail and variety.